digitalbricks/SimpleCookieConsent/README.md

 # SimpleCookieConsent
-A simple cookie consent banner
+A simple cookie consent banner with Opt-IN (accept / deny) only.
+Very basic and small.

 **work in progress**